 Usually, patients can expect to receive between 10-15 units of Botox for the forehead area.

-The choice of Botox, Dysport or Xeomin will depend on factors like onset, duration and overall desired results for individual patients.
-This is largely due to how their immune systems react to the presence or absence of proteins which surround the core botulinum toxin molecule.
+The choice of Botox, Dysport, or Xeomin will depend on factors like onset, duration, and overall desired results for individual patients.
+This is largely due to how their immune systems react to the presence or absence of proteins surrounding the core botulinum toxin molecule.

 If one brand fails to deliver the desired performance, Dr. U may recommend a different related product.